 The Adoption Team

-Within the established DFW Adoption team we have a Director, an Adoption Team Manager, three Adoption Social Workers and a Play Therapist.
-We also have a business support team of four.
-Together we have a wealth of experience of working with children, adoptive families and birth parents, to ensure the highest possible level of service during the adoption process and long into the future.
+Our Team at DFW Adoption have a wealth of experience of working with children, adoptive families and birth parents, to ensure the highest possible level of service during the adoption process and long into the future.

 Collectively, we’re here to help you with every step of your adoption journey, whether you’re looking for some practical advice, counselling support or simply a voice of reassurance.
 To learn a little more about all of our team members, please read through their short biographies below: